 Successful keeping of the Halfmoon betta fish lies in your knowledge of their natural habitat, care requirements, breeding process, and other facts.
 Of course, Halfmoon bettas are also known as Siamese fighting fish.
 They are called Halfmoon because their tails are in 180-degree curvature to their body.

 If the reason Halfmoon betta fish doesn’t interest you is because of the lack of knowledge on how to maintain these beautiful species.
 I’m glad to inform you that, Halfmoon betta doesn’t require a great deal of care or attention.
-Therefore, you can keep these fishes together.
-However, some are usually aggressive (especially the male type), and will require that you keep them separately in different tanks.
+In fact, you can keep these fishes together and still have peace.
+Although, some are aggressive (especially the male type), and will require that you keep them separately in different tanks.

 Halfmoon betta Color

 Halfmoon bettas are usually captivating to the eye, for they are well known for their attractiveness while displaying their body.
 They come in diverse colors.
 Some are copper, chocolate, turquoise, black, red, white, green, etc. White Halfmoon betta is the most popular among other colors because it appears like ethereal when in a tank.

 The type of tail possessed by Halfmoon betta fish